Spring Farm

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Spring Farm had a median taxpayer income of $66,817 and an average of $81,910 in financial year 2022.
-This was high nationally compared to Greater Sydney's median income of $56,994 and average income of $80,856.
-As of March 2025, estimates suggest the median income would be approximately $73,900 and the average $90,592, based on a 10.6% growth in wages since financial year 2022.
-Census data shows incomes in Spring Farm rank highly nationally, between the 87th and 88th percentiles.
-The predominant income cohort spans 46.1% of locals (5,335 people) with incomes between $1,500 and $2,999.
-This mirrors the regional trend where 30.9% fall into this bracket.
+Spring Farm's median taxpayer income was $66,817 and average was $81,910 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is notably high nationally compared to Greater Sydney's median of $56,994 and average of $80,856.
+By September 2025, estimated incomes would be approximately $75,243 (median) and $92,239 (average), based on a 12.61% increase since financial year 2022 as per Wage Price Index growth.
+Census data shows Spring Farm's household, family, and personal incomes rank high nationally, between the 87th and 88th percentiles.
+The predominant income cohort is 46.1% of locals (5,335 people) in the $1,500 - 2,999 bracket, mirroring the regional trend where 30.9% fall into this category.
 Economic strength is evident with 31.0% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
 High housing costs consume 20.7% of income, but strong earnings place disposable income at the 81st percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income